 BLHeliSuite will require an internet connection in order to flash/update firmware and configure settings, that probably means you can’t do it at the field easily.
 The serial number of the ESC has to be validated at the manufacturers, this is to prevent clones or illegal use of their firmware.

-Here I try to gather a list of ESC’s that support BLHeli_32.
+Here is a list of ESC’s that support BLHeli_32 firmware.

 - Betaflight BLHeli_32 35A – FPVModel – Review